Living With A Body That’s Different: Alice’s Story

 I don’t really remember much of how I felt about it back then, but I think I remember feeling different.

-I think from a very early age, I learnt how to internalise pain rather than share it with those around me.
+I think from a very early age, I learnt how to internalize pain rather than share it with those around me.

 I remember my first day of school vividly – I wore a checked red and white gingham summer dress.
 I used to get random nose bleeds when I was younger (just to add to the list of cool things about me) and I remember walking around the playground at break time, wiping it on my red checked school dress and hoping it would blend in.